The True Cost of an SDR Team

 I used the city of Austin, Texas to get some base costs.
 Austin represents a nice middle ground – it’s not San Francisco, nor is it a small town.
 I’ve thrown all those costs in a spreadsheet that you can copy and add your own data to.

-Here are a list of the expenses we included:
+Here’s a list of the expenses we included:

 Market rates: Austin = $107,591